 What is zika virus?

-There is current concern because birth defects have been reported after zika infection of pregnant women.
+Birth defects have been reported after zika infection of pregnant women.
 Pregnant women should take special precautions if travelling to affected areas.
 See Question and Answers: Zika virus infection (Zika) and pregnancy (CDC).

 Who gets zika virus infection?